-Europe's billion-dollar deals at stake in Iran row
+Iran row threatens EU billion-dollar deals

 EU exports to Iran are mainly machinery and transport equipment, followed by chemicals.

+Italy's trade volume was highest, followed by France, then Germany and the Netherlands.

 But trade with Iran makes up just 0.6% of the EU's total global trade.

 Iran's main trade partners are the United Arab Emirates and China, which account for 23.6% and 22.3% of the country's total trade, according to the European Commission.

 EU trade, by contrast, makes up 6% of Iran's total.